 Increased levels of corticosteroids may cause mood changes ranging from euphoria to depression (just irrational, mini bipolar, pseudo PMS), insomnia (sleep deprivation), jitteriness (pseudo ADHD), impaired glucose tolerance (diabetes), retention of salt and fluid (blood pressure) and increased appetite are common (comfort food eating).
 In Medicine corticosteroids have long become persona non grata in immunosuppressive regimens.
 So how are you going to normalise your ongoing fight or flight trigger?
 If you can’t do it on your own, do get outside help.
 Before venturing into ‘everyone needs a good shrink’, do look into the second (DIY) aspect of Brain Gain in our approach.

 Long term intake of excess empty calories (high-energy foods with poor nutritional profiles such as all refined sugars) and excess dietary carbohydrates without proportionate supportive macro- and micronutrients fuel opportunistic growth.
 When this is uncontrolled it will lead to dysbiosis.
 Simply put ‘don’t put diesel in a petrol tank’.
-Thank goodness the long term solutions are simple and do-able: use low glycaemic index foods, 5:2 intermittent fasting, the paleolithic diet or the specific carbohydrate diet.
-Empower your body’s physiology by giving it lots and lots of micronutrients, so read up on Rocket Fuel.
+Thank goodness the long term solutions are simple and do-able: get rid of heavy metals in the gut and then use low glycaemic index foods, 5:2 intermittent fasting, the paleolithic diet or the specific carbohydrate diet.
+Empower your body’s physiology by giving it lots and lots of micronutrients.
 Just stay well clear of bombarding your body with sugary drinks and sugary foods.
 Ultimately your food intake lifestyle is about making choices, drat that can be so difficult!
+The problem of candida overgrowth is often ‘treated’ with very strict diets and this is not the way to succeed.
+Long term it creates more problems than it solves.

 You can have fungal type dysbiosis or bacterial type dysbiosis, the former is generally referred to as “candida” which points a finger at Candida albicans but frankly any yeast can ferment as can some bacteria.
 Did you know that there are some 19 species of Candida alone, want to know what ‘candida’ is precisely?
 Candida albicans itself is a ubiquitous commensal yeast of the mouth and gastrointestinal tract which can overgrow into opportunistic infections in various sites, such as the mouth (oral thrush), genital area (genital thrush), intertriginous areas (intertrigo), nails (paronychia) and small intestine.
 Systemic candidiasis can occur in immuno suppressed patients.
 Now zoom out for a moment!